salilab/tutorial_tools/README.md

 Then copy a [GitHub Actions](https://github.com/features/actions) configuration file to the `.github/workflows/` subdirectory under the top level directory of your tutorial.
-For the `master` branch of your tutorial, use `cp support/tutorial_tools/github-master.yml .github/workflows/build.yml`.
+For the `main` branch of your tutorial, use `cp support/tutorial_tools/github-main.yml .github/workflows/build.yml`.
 For other branches such as `develop`, use `github-develop.yml` instead.

 The `build.yml` config file will ensure the tutorial tests